jboss-developer/jboss-jdg-quickstarts/camel-jbossdatagrid-fuse/README.md

 How does it work
 ----------------
-1. The local\_cache_producer will listen to incoming files in the folder $incomingFolderPath.
+1. The local\_datagrid_producer will listen to incoming files in the folder $incomingFolderPath.
 It will transform each line in the CSV to Java object and store them in the local datagrid.
    ![](images/camel-producer.png)
-2. The local\_cache_consumer will react to events that an entry has been added to the datagrid and will retrieve the Java object, transform it to JSON and push it to WebSocket clients that are connected.
+2. The local\_datagrid_consumer will react to events that an entry has been added to the datagrid and will retrieve the Java object, transform it to JSON and push it to WebSocket clients that are connected.
    ![](images/camel-consumer.png)